Hachikoi-the-creator/MD-blog/README.md

 - if it's not working, just refresh :D

 ### note to self
-*in the end... css framworks ain't that bad*
+- *in the end... css framworks ain't that bad*
+- **Never change the name of the components in a Nextjs app...** (reason)[https://stackoverflow.com/questions/65651791/modulenotfounderror-module-not-found-error-cant-resolve-components-chart]